Quarto

 Note

-Quarto’s visual editor currently has limited support in Positron.
-It is a great fit for rich text authoring, but statement execution and other language features are not yet supported.
+Quarto’s visual editor has limited support in Positron.
+It is a great fit for rich text authoring, but statement execution and other language features are not supported.
 Consider switching to source mode when you need such features, and follow along on GitHub for updates on this support.

 Support for R Markdown

-Quarto provides Positron’s support for R Markdown; there are no specialized IDE features for R Markdown other than those provided by Quarto.
+Quarto provides Positron’s support for R Markdown; there is limited specialized IDE support for R Markdown other than what is provided by Quarto.
 Some advanced .Rmd features like using params are not supported for interactive use.
-Positron’s Command Palette does provide the command R: Render Document With R Markdown, which renders an .Rmd file using the R package rmarkdown instead of Quarto; this does support all .Rmd features but does not automatically preview the rendered output.

 Using the Quarto extension